Mazinkaizer SKL: Mechas

-When combined with the Wingle's Scrander the Wing Cross, SKL's limiter is released, allowing it to fight at full power, changing its eye color from blue to yellow, as well as unlocking a new set of weapons, which are variations of those from past Mazingers.
+When combined with the Wingle's Scrander the Wing Cross, SKL's limiter is released, allowing it to fight at full power, changing its eye color from blue to yellow, as well as unlocking a new set of weapons which are variations of those from past Mazingers.
 The Tornado Crusher Punch is SKL's version of the Turbo Smasher Punch, with the difference being that Ken Kaido is able to guide them to their target after they are deployed.
 The Breast Triggers fire laser beams as opposed to solid rounds.
 The Rust Stream is SKL's version of the Rust Tornado from Mazinkaiser.
 The Thor Hammer Breaker allows SKL to shoot a huge bolt of lightning towards its target from the Ganzantou, similar to Great Mazinger's Thunder Break.
 Finally, the Inferno Blaster is SKL's most powerful attack, acting similar to the Fire Blaster from Mazinkaiser.

 The female support robot for Mazinkaizer SKL.
 The Wingle's design incorporates the female mechas used in the Mazinger franchise (Aphrodite A, Venus A & Minerva X) as well as elements of Devil Lady.
-It is given a Black and light Purple colors with some gold trimmings.
-The bat-like wings attached to the rear of the Wingle's head act as a Scrander part for SKL (called the "Wing Cross"), allowing the latter flight capabilities and unlocking its full potential.
-Like SKL, the Wingle also has a detachable cockpit on its head called the "Lady Falcon", which is piloted by Tsubasa in the anime, and Scarlet in the manga.
+It is given black and light purple colors with some gold trimmings.
+The bat-like wings attached to the rear of the Wingle's head act as a Scrander part for SKL (called the Wing Cross), allowing the latter flight capabilities and unlocking its full potential.
+Like SKL, the Wingle also has a detachable cockpit on its head called the Lady Falcon, which is piloted by Tsubasa in the anime and Scarlet in the manga.
 Its weapons include a pair of detachable blades that can be mounted on the arms or the legs and used as boomerang-type projectiles, as well as a flail stored in the left breast.